 E. The construction, reconstruction, or modification of a public street or highway that is identified as a priority project in a transportation system plan (TSP) or the State Transportation Improvement Plan (STIP) that was duly adopted on or before the effective date of this chapter.

 FINDING: No modification of a public street is required currently.
+Criteria does not apply.

 F. The design, construction, operation, and maintenance of a tourist-oriented or public wayside.